 Paris doesn’t have a reputation for being the most family-friendly tourist destination, and for good cause.
 Getting around the city on the metro is impossible for a stroller or wheelchair.
 However, if you stay in the center of the city and plan your trip carefully, Paris is the perfect city to visit with kids.

-The center of Paris is quite small, and imminently walkable.
+The center of Paris is quite small and imminently walkable.
 As an example, walking from Bastille in the east of Paris to the Eiffel Tower in the west of Paris only takes about 1 hour and 20 minutes.
 There is also an elaborate bus system that runs across the city, that is a much more pleasant way to get around.

 Things to Do in Paris

-Quite a few of Paris’s major attractions are along this path, such as the Louvre Museum, the Marais, Latin quarter, Musée d’Orsay, etc. All within handy walking distance, making it easy to get around, and then back to your lodging when your little one is tired.
+Quite a few of Paris’s major attractions are along this path, such as the Louvre Museum, the Marais, the Latin quarter, Musée d’Orsay, etc. All within handy walking distance, making it easy to get around, and then back to your lodging when your little one is tired.

 There are also 3 theme parks just outside of Paris, including Disney, Parc Asterix, and Jardin d’acclimatation.
 And when you combine all that with the sights and sounds of Paris, the culture, the architecture, and the family-friendly restaurant terraces, Paris becomes the perfect location to intrigue and entertain the full family.